 Poor Manneken Pis!
 This winter was so cold, that the little boy stopped peeing (reported by Reuters in a hilarious way).

-Anyway, the statue which is now on the street is only a replica, the original being kept in a museum (I forgot which one, but I know that from the Wikipedia page I’ve linked to earlier).
+Anyway, the statue which is now on site is only a replica, the original being kept in a museum (I forgot which one, but I know that from the Wikipedia page I’ve linked to earlier).

 This statue is located on a little street nearby the Grand Place.
 I noticed it because many old ladies who passed by that street touched the statue with their hand.
 I thought it must be Virgin Mary, but when I came closer, it was obviously the statue of a man.
 I touched it, but I didn’t make a wish, so for me it was only the “luck” part of the story that applied.
-That’s a very good reason to get back there, isn’t it?
+That’s a very good reason to visit Brussels again, isn’t it?

 The above headline says “And here we are on the Grand-Place.
 There’s Mozart music playing at the booth.
 But tell me…”.
 It’s a line from Les Bonbons (The Candies), a song by Jacques Brel which you can listen to here: